lexi-jones/lexi-jones.github.io/_posts/2024-03-01-website-creation.md

 excerpt: "March 1, 2024"
 layout: single
 header:
-  teaser: "../assets/images/2024-03-01-website-creation/teaser.jpeg"
+  teaser: "../assets/images/2024-03-01-website-creation/teaser_githubpages.jpeg"
 ---

 I think an appropriate first post is to describe how I built this website, hopefully making it easier for you than it was for me.
 My goal was to create a landing page with links to my various professional pages, include information about my research, and host blog posts like this one.
 For the design, I wanted something minimalistic and streamlined so that I did not have to make a lot of adjustments over time.

 I was drawn to using GitHub Pages as my website builder because my work is computational.
 Although this route is not as user-friendly as others (e.g. Squarespace, Wix, etc.), it is free, and my website URL matches my GitHub page.
-As a personal bonus, building a website with GitHub inherently provides extra practice using Git commands, which I am always trying to get better at.
+As a personal bonus, building a website with GitHub inherently provides extra practice using Git commands, which I am trying to get better at.

 If you’re ok with a little pain and a lot of gain, follow along to make your own GitHub website!